Middlebury California Coast and Climate Semester

 Study Away + Study Abroad

-Many SAAM students have successfully combined Study Away with a Study Abroad program, spending one semester in Monterey and one semester abroad.
+Many students have successfully combined Study Away at Monterey with a study abroad program, spending one semester in Monterey and one semester abroad.
 It is important to keep academic calendars and visa requirements in mind.
 Middlebury students should click here to schedule a meeting with an advisor to discuss options.
-Students from other institutions should speak with their study abroad advisor to determine if they could participate in both Study Away and Study Abroad.
+Students from other institutions should speak with their study abroad advisor to determine if they could combine Study Away with studying abroad.

 Get a head start on your master’s degree and a scholarship too!